 No one likes to be cold while they’re camping, so it’s important that you plan ahead for the weather.
-Although the forecast can certainly change, you’ll want to get a good understanding of the conditions that you’ll face before you head outside.
+Although the forecast can certainly change, you’ll want to get a good understanding of the different weather conditions that you’ll face before you head outside.

 The weather conditions mostly affect your clothing and sleep system choices.

 When it comes to clothing, you’ll want to pack enough layers so that you’ll be warm during the coldest possible nighttime temperature that you’ll face.
 Then, to ensure that you’ll stay cozy even if the temperatures are colder than forecasted, pack an extra layer or two and some heating packs just in case.

 For your sleep system, the temperature rating of your sleeping bag and the R-value of your sleeping pad are important.

 For your winter sleeping bag, opt for a model that’s rated to 10º-15ºF (5º-9ºC) warmer than the coldest temperatures you expect at night.
 You may want to consider a sleeping bag liner for added warmth on, particularly cold nights.
 If you do not like bringing it when you camp, you may also opt for other sleeping bag alternatives.